KC-7/ai-art-site/README.md

 - Consider changing the admin static about pages from HTML to a standard text entry format so that the admins will not need to enter the data using any code.

+- I briefly set up a function to generate keywords automatically for each of the generated images using GPT3 (OpenAI) but decided not to implement this feature to keep API charges to a minimum, this could be added back in future.

+---

+## Summary of Charges

+I have spent less than 5 euro creating this project as most of the third party tecnologies used in this project are on free accounts (eg. Cloudflare, The Heroku Dyno, Cloudinary, ElephantSQL, etc) however the following items are charged for:

+- **OpenAI API Calls** - The only OpenAI model used for this project is DALLE 2, each API call (at the time of writing) is charged at 2 cent.
+OpenAI comes with 20 dollars free credits which expire after 3 months, the free credits will cover 1,000 image generations (a few months ago it was 60cent per generation).

+- **NameCheap Domain Registration** - The total price for the domain, including privacy, was $3.88 for the first year.

+**Note:** the free accounts may come with limitations which may need to be monitored, example, cloudinary provides 25 credits per month, after 100s of image generations, I have only used the following: `Credit Usage For Last 30 Days = 1.61 of 25 (6.44% used)`

 ---

 ## Useful Links & Documentation 📎📖